markusfleck/PARENT/README.md

   You should get no output at all here.
 If you do get output, first check if the files "compare_MIE.txt" and "compare_MIST.txt" do exist in your top directory and are non-empty.
 If this is not the case, check the file output/log.txt for further hints on what went wrong.
-If however, the files only show minor numerical differences to "test_system/sample_output/sample_output_MIE.txt" and "test_system/sample_output/sample_output_MIST.txt" respectively, this might well be due to machine precision and therefore be perfectly okay.
+If however you are using more exotic hardware and the files only show minor numerical differences to "test_system/sample_output/sample_output_MIE.txt" and "test_system/sample_output/sample_output_MIST.txt" respectively, this might well be due to machine precision and therefore be perfectly okay.
   Generally perform multiple of these tests and check that you are constantly getting the same results.
 If this is not the case, that means that your system is not executing the code in a proper manner (run condition).

+  With that said, I have been using the code now for five years and never observed any deviations from previously calculated results.
+Neither on a XEON cluster, a Threadripper CPU nor even on a Raspberry Pi using ARM architecture.

   After executing the "run.sh" script, the compiled executables are located in the folder "exec".
 If this is not the case, you should check the file "output/log.txt" to see what went wrong.